bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 \ddot X
 \]

-Higher-order behavior is a property of trajectories.
+Higher-order adaptation is represented as changing trajectories.

 ---